GLOBAL MARKETS-Shares steady as US totters on fiscal cliff

 come down to the wire and markets were taking it in stride.

-After a quiet day in Asia, where Japan's Nikkei as well as a
+After a subdued day in Asia, where Japan's Nikkei as well as

 on track to end the year up nearly 13 percent.